fabioresadore/logging-system/README.md

 # logging-system
-A handmade logging system for general purpose
+A simply and functional Python logging system for general purpose No aditional packages needed!

 ## usage
 ```